 Engineering at Vanderbilt

 The Vanderbilt School of Engineering is internationally recognized for the superior quality of its research and education programs in selected fields of engineering.
 The School prepares students to become leaders and innovators in solving increasingly challenging and significant problems.
-The School includes five major departments and the Division of General Engineering:
+The School includes six major departments and the Division of General Engineering:

 - Biomedical Engineering